hyunwoongko/stop-sequencer/README.md

 ### 2.2.
 Generation with StopSequencer
 - If you look at the example, you can see that `Ryan: I have` is generated and then generation is finished.
-- Due to the limitation of Huggingface Transformers, after stop texts are generated, the generation can be terminated by checking conditions.
+- Due to the limitation of Huggingface Transformers, after stop text (Ryan: ...) is generated, the generation can be terminated by checking conditions.

 ```python
 from stop_sequencer import StopSequencer